oliverychen/oliverychen.github.io/pages/personal/index.md

 ## Classical Music

 I played *trombone*, *trumpet*, and *Chinese Sornā*; I love Chopin and Debussy; my favorite pianist is Horowitz.
-Below are a few pieces I find delightful (I put here for my personal convenient access, and would be pleased if you find some of them beautiful); I confess that they are rather subjective.
+Below are a few pieces I find delightful.
+I would be pleased if you find some of them beautiful; however, I confess that they are rather subjective.
 <br>
 <br>
 - <i>Nr.
 7, Träumerei in Kinderszenen, Op.15.</i> Robert Schumann.
 The piece performed by Horowitz at the Moscow Conservatory in 1986 was a classic.